 Finally, the goal is to build your local portfolio.
 Your portfolio is your resume that will increase your chances of winning the next bid.
-Further, by winning your first contract and performing successfully, you will garner trust from your agency, community, and even industry partners.
+Further, by winning your first contract and performing successfully, you’ll garner trust from your agency, community and even industry partners.

 Interested in Pursuing Local Agency RFPs?

 Your small business should take advantage of your local agency procurement requests.
-They offer the opportunity for consistency and growth, while staying local.
-Is your small business interested in pursuing local agency opportunities but does not know how to start?
-The Bid Lab can help by utilizing our Bid Finder tools which scan private and public entities spanning all industries including education, information technology, marketing, legal and more.
-So contact us today for a free consultation and let us guide you through the RFP management process.
+They offer the opportunity for consistency and growth while staying local.
+Is your small business interested in pursuing local agency opportunities but doesn’t know how to start?
+Try Bid Banana, The Bid Lab’s own RFP database.
+We make it easy for you to search for local government RFPs.
+Whatever your needs, contact us today for a free consultation, and let us guide you through the RFP management process.